daylinpillay/VBscript/README.md

-# Script Tools for Windows environment
+# VBScript Tools for Windows environment